lanl/NEXMD/readme.md

 Bug list: Nonesofar

+Urgent development needs from the old version:
+1.)
+State chopping
+2.)
+Normal Mode analysis
+3.)
+Frozen atoms

-Several development branches of this program exist.
+Several development branches of this program exist at the moment.
 These include:

-amber_integration - working towards an integration with Amber, currently bootstrapping to Amber for NAESMD-QM/MM MD correlation - attempting to develop a self-consistent TD-SCF method eigensolvers - reorganizing the code to accept alternatives to the build in Lancsoz algorithm and Liouville operator sparsity esxlbomd - development of excited state extended Lagrangian molecular dynamics planning - a junk branch for testing random ideas release0 - historical branch 1 release1 - historical branch 2 ssdynamics - nonequilibrium solvation models for molecular dynamics as published
+amber_integration - working towards an integration with Amber, currently bootstrapping to Amber for NAESMD-QM/MM MD correlation - attempting to develop a self-consistent TD-SCF method eigensolvers - reorganizing the code to accept alternatives to the build in Lancsoz algorithm and Liouville operator sparsity esxlbomd - development of excited state extended Lagrangian molecular dynamics planning - a junk branch for testing release0 - historical branch 1 release1 - historical branch 2 ssdynamics - nonequilibrium solvation models for molecular dynamics as published